appcues/appcues-capacitor-plugin/example/README.md

 ## Modifying

-If you're changing the plugin, you need to `npm run build` to sync plugin changes to the test app.

-If you're changing the test app, you need to `npm run build` and `npx cap sync` to sync changes to the iOS and Android workspaces.
+Whenever modifying the plugin or the test app, please make sure to run `npm run build` && `npx cap sync` to reflect changes.